The 5 Worst Myths About Georgia Telemental Health Requirements

 - Training for supervising licensees qualified to deliver telemental health : “Training of the TeleMental Health Supervisor: Prior to the delivery of supervision via telemental health, the supervisor shall have obtained a minimum of nine (9) hours of continuing education.
 The continuing education hours may include the same eight (8) categories identified under “Training for Licensee”, rule section (b)(1)(i)(I-VIII) above, plus, must also include three (3) hours in the category of telemental health….”

 - The honus is on licensees to understand this rule.
 Here is a direct link to GA Rule Chapter 135-11 Telemental Health.
 There are only specific types of courses the board will accept.

-- Once completed, the hours do not need to be repeated.
-For this reason, strictly speaking they are training requirements- not continuing education.
+- For this reason, strictly speaking they are training requirements- not continuing education.
 Chap 135-11 is a new rule chapter and separate from 135-9, “Continuing Education”.
 It was created to accommodate telemental health definitions and requirements.

 - You may have other credentials (for example the NBCC BC-TMH) that have different requirements.
 But if you have completed Georgia Board requirements you are permitted to practice telemental health in Georgia.
 Read Chapter 135-11 thoroughly to ensure you are in complete compliance.

 Myth #2: If you have any form of telephone contact with your clients, you are engaging in telemental health.